barryclark/jekyll-now/_posts/2017-12-12-Multilayer-Perceptron-on-MNIST.md

 comment: true
 ---
 #### Project Content &rarr;  *[30 Days Of Deep Learning Fundamentals](/blog/30-days-of-deep-learning-fundamentals/)*
+#### Github repo for today &rarr; *[MLP on MNIST](https://github.com/6ixNugget/MLP-on-MNIST)*

 ## Day 1
 #### Focus of the day: Learn and play with MNIST dataset
 [MNIST](http://yann.lecun.com/exdb/mnist/) is a classic CV dataset that was set up by Yann LeCun et al. It's a good entry level CV dataset for people who want to get their feet wet in ML world.

+#### Task done:

+1. Coded up a MLP in tensorflow to play with MNIST dataset
+2. Successfully trained a four layer MLP.
+3. Tweaked the hyperparameters a little bit, observe and document the performance.

 #### Q & A:
 1. What is a multilayer perceptron?